I was flipping through an issue of Country Living the other day and I came across a little story on tools by Estwing Manufacturing

 I know.
 I haven't posted in ages.
 The chic blog has been effectively dead all summer.
 It's not my fault.
 It's just that my apartment is small, and it's done.
 AND I don't really have the money or desire to redecorate over and over again.
 So, lately, I just haven't had much to say.

 Then, the other night, I decided my office/guest room isn't working for me anymore.
 It's most often a trash-room, where we put things that we are hiding from guests.
 We sometimes have one person stay over, but rarely two, so the twin beds, while great in theory, haven't been all that useful.
 And finally, we need some more storage, and this room could easily house some if it was reconfigured.

 Mostly, though, I want to change the colour.
 I want to paint the room green.
 Dark green.
 Maybe sage green.
 I'm not sure.
 Here's how it looks right now.

 It's cute.
 Very white and serene and country-ish.
 But I want to go in a completely different direction.
 Here are some inspiration shots.

+This one is apparently a room in a cottage in the Hamptons by Fox Nahem.
+Annoyingly, I was not able to find credit info on this photo.
+Found it here.
 Unfortunately, here's another with no credit.
 Found it here.
 If you know the origin, please comment.